syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-The below screenshot shows that the unbound column is exported to PDF document along with text columns.
+The following screenshot shows that the unbound column is exported to PDF document along with text columns.
 ![](SfDataGrid_images/Exporting_img7.png)